How Much Does It Cost to Charge an Electric Car in Australia?

 How Much Does a Dedicated Wall Charger Add to Running Costs?

-See our home EV charger guide for detailed model comparisons and current pricing on the best units available in Australia.
+- Which wall charger to buy: See our best home EV charger guide for model comparisons and current pricing.

 Frequently Asked Questions